CULTURAL

 RESULTS

-The Cultural component score is comprised of two indicator groups, ‘sense of place’ which captures community views on place identity and place attachment and Indigenous cultural heritage which assesses the physical condition of cultural heritage sites and management strategies to protect these sites.
+The overall score for the Cultural Health of Gladstone Harbour for 2024 was 0.61, corresponding to a satisfactory grade (C).
+The Cultural Health component score is comprised of two indicator groups, Sense of Place which captures community views on place identity and place attachment and Indigenous Cultural Heritage which assesses the physical condition of cultural heritage sites and management strategies to protect these sites.
+There was no new assessment of Cultural Health in the 2024 report card and results have carried over from previous assessments.

-The ‘sense of place’ indicator group was assessed through a Computer-Assisted Telephone Interview (CATI) survey of 200 people that was conducted in June 2022.
+The Sense of Place indicator group was assessed through a Computer-Assisted Telephone Interview (CATI) survey of 200 people that was conducted in June 2022.

 WHAT WAS MEASURED?